How to get a $50,000 personal loan: Check out these lenders

 How to get a $50,000 loan

-It depends on the lender, but most will evaluate your creditworthiness and debt-to-income ratio.
-Lenders want to know that you’ve responsibly handled debt products in the past and can afford to make timely monthly payments on a new loan.
+It depends on the lender, but most evaluate your creditworthiness and debt-to-income ratio (DTI).
+Lenders want to know that you’ve responsibly handled debt products in the past.
+Your credit rating sheds light on this question, revealing how you manage debt obligations.
+Your debt-to-income ratio is an indication of whether you can afford to make timely monthly payments on a new loan.

 When you’re ready to apply, follow these steps to give yourself the best chance at getting approved for a $50,000 loan:

-- Proof of identity: driver’s license, state-issued ID, passport, certificate of citizenship, birth certificate, Social Security card or military ID (Note: most lenders will request two forms of identification)
+- Proof of identity, such as your driver’s license, state-issued ID, passport, certificate of citizenship, birth certificate, Social Security card or military ID.

-- Proof of address: mortgage statement or lease agreement, proof of insurance (home, renters or auto), utility bill, voter registration card, property tax receipt or account statement
+- Proof of address like a mortgage statement or lease agreement, proof of insurance (home, renters or auto), utility bill, voter registration card, property tax receipt or account statement.

-- Your employer’s contact information: employer’s name, supervisors phone number and email address
+- Your employer’s contact information, including the employer’s name, supervisor’s phone number and email address.

-- Proof of income (traditional employment): paystubs, tax returns, W-2s and 1099s or bank statements
+- Proof of income, including paystubs, tax returns, W-2s and 1099s or bank statements.

 Costs of a $50,000 personal loan in the long term

-Ideally, you want a loan with a short repayment period and a low interest rate to minimize costs.
-Some borrowers choose an extended loan term to get more affordable monthly payments, but there are a few drawbacks.
+To minimize costs, stick with the shortest repayment term — and highest monthly payment — you can reasonably afford.
+While some borrowers choose an extended loan term to get more affordable monthly payments, there are a few drawbacks.
 You’ll pay more in interest as the lender will have more time to collect from you.
 Plus, personal loans with longer terms tend to have higher interest rates.

 Is taking out a $50,000 personal loan the right choice?

-How do you plan to use the loan proceeds?
+How you plan to use your loan will determine if you truly need $50,000.
 Will you cover a big-ticket expense, financial emergency, renovate your home or consolidate high-interest debt?
-If not, do you have a compelling reason to borrow such a large amount of money?

 Grab a notebook and calculate the exact amount you need.
-It can be tempting to ask the lender for far more, especially if you have little or no money saved.
-Still, you risk borrowing more than you can afford to repay, racking up late payment fees and damaging your credit rating.
+It can be tempting to ask a lender for more than you need, but you risk borrowing more than you can afford to repay.
+If you can cut down on how much you borrow, you take on less risk in general.

 However, some circumstances warrant a larger loan amount than you actually need.
 Home improvement projects and special events, like weddings, often run a bit over budget.
-So, it could be sensible to overestimate your expense items and request a loan for this amount.
+In these cases, it can sometimes be sensible to overestimate your expenses and request a larger loan.

 If you’re not completely sold on the idea of taking out a $50,000 loan, consider these alternatives:

-- Credit card: The APR on credit cards is generally hefty and few are approved for credit limits that high.
+- Credit cards.
+The APR on credit cards is generally hefty and few are approved for credit limits as high as $50,000.
 But if you don’t need all the money at once and can repay promptly to avoid hefty interest charges, a credit card could be an option.

-- Home equity loan: You can borrow against the equity in your home with this loan product.
+- Home equity loans.
+You can borrow against the equity in your home with a home equity loan.
 It comes with a fixed interest rate, often lower than you’ll get with a credit card, and a set monthly payment.
 Because your home secures a home equity loan, you could lose your residence if you fail to pay.

-- Home equity line of credit (HELOC): Like a credit card, a HELOC gives you a preset spending limit to use on an as-needed basis.
+- Home equity lines of credit (HELOCs).
+Like a credit card, a HELOC gives you a preset spending limit to use on an as-needed basis.
 The line replenishes as you repay borrowed funds, and you can use it until the draw period ends.
 Because your equity in your home secures a HELOC, it typically has a higher spending limit and lower rate than a credit card.

-A $50,000 personal loan can help you meet a financial goal or provide much-needed relief.
-Either way, be sure to evaluate lenders and consider the cost of borrowing before you apply for funding.
-Most importantly, only borrow what you need.
-You want to avoid unnecessary debt and stretching your budget too thin.
+A $50,000 personal loan can help you meet a large financial goal, but be sure to evaluate lenders and consider the cost of borrowing before you apply.
+Most importantly, only borrow what you need to avoid unnecessary debt and stretching your budget too thin.

 You may also like